UBC-CIC/wearable-remote-health-monitoring-dashboard/docs/deployment_guide.md

    ```
 10. Click **Save**.

+---

 # Step 2: Kinesis Data Stream and Firehose Deployment
+## 2.1: Creating the Kinesis Data Stream
+Data received from the wearable devices is direct through a Kinesis Data Stream.
+From there, a copy of the data is pushed through Kinesis Firehose for long-term storage in an S3 based data lake for future analysis.
+Additionally, the data in the Kinesis Data Stream triggers a Lambda function (we will create this in a later step) that will process the data.

+1.

+---

 # Step 3: Lambda Functions Deployment
 ## 3.1: Creating the Layer